psanders/fonoster/docs/NFS.md

 * * * * * sh -c "chown -R nobody:nogroup /mnt/disk0002/recordings"
 * * * * * sh -c "chown -R nobody:nogroup /mnt/disk0002/qa/recordings"
 ```

+WARN: This will cause performance issues as we get more files on the server